neontuna/neontuna.com/_posts/2015-08-02-precious-gems.md

 summary: Learning Ruby, TDD, Data Structures O_o
 category: blog
 categories: viking ruby
+callout: This is the second in a series of posts detailing my experience in the [Viking Code School](/blog/2015/06/02/puts(hello-world!)/)
 ---

 This past month with Viking has been pretty interesting.
 After getting through the basic syntax of Ruby we went even deeper into object orientation.